vu-minh/tsne_auto_perp_constraints/notes/notes on experiments.md

 1. ### Choosing the values of perplexity

     + The number of perplexities should be used?
-        * A small issue with some small datasets: the value of perplexity should not exceed the number of instances in a dataset.
+        * A small issue with some small datasets: the value of perplexity should not exceed the number of instances in a dataset. _(That can affect the cosine distances between two valued-vectors)_
         ![](../plots/problem_perp_with_small_dataset.png)

     + `perp=10.01` and `perp=10.02` give us different embedding?